Stroller15/Stroller15/README.md

 # Hey! 👋🏼 I'm Shubham

-I'm a software engineer who loves building scalable applications and solving complex problems.
-When I'm not writing code, I enjoy talking with like-minded techies and playing chess and badminton.
-I primarily code in JavaScript/TypeScript, but I'm not limited to them.
-I also stay updated on AI advancements and experiment with multi-agent systems.
+I'm a software engineer who loves solving problems with code.
+When I'm not coding, I enjoy talking with like-minded techies and playing chess and badminton.
+I primarily code in JavaScript and TypeScript, but I'm not limited to them.